-What is RCS messaging, and how can it improve the customer experience?
+What is RCS messaging, and how can it improve CX?

-Rich communication service (RCS) messaging is changing the game for texting.
-With advanced features like suggested replies and rich media, RCS messaging presents many opportunities for sales and support teams to connect with customers.
+Rich communication services (RCS) messaging is changing the texting game.
+Offering advanced features like suggested replies and rich media, RCS presents many opportunities for support teams to connect with customers.

 Your phone buzzes one Saturday afternoon.
 It’s a text message from an unknown number noting that there’s a big sale at one of your favorite stores.
 No pictures.
 No branding.
 Just a spammy-looking URL you’re told to click on to view more details.

-Now imagine getting that same text message, but this time, it’s a little different: It features clear and recognizable branding.
+Now imagine getting that same text message, but this time, it features clear and recognizable branding.
 There are eye-catching product images you can swipe through with the option to buy right from the message—no suspicious-looking links or extra clicks.

 Which one would be more likely to grab your attention?
 If you picked the second option, you’re not alone.

-Read on to learn more about the advanced capabilities of RCS messaging and how they can boost sales and improve customer support.
+Read on to learn more about RCS messaging capabilities and how they can boost sales and improve customer support.

 What is RCS messaging?